Heraw187/Heraw187/NoCodeARStudio.md

 3. Download the exported files to your computer.

 ## 3. Host and Test
+You can use the sample page in `WebARExample/` as a template for hosting or quick testing.

 1. Deploy the exported package to a web server (GitHub Pages or similar).
 2. Open the link on a mobile device with camera access.